DrBeef/Lambda1VR/README.md

 Before you ask...
 YES!, the crowbar has to be swung in real life to smash stuff! (except in multi-player, you still have to press the trigger I'm afraid).

+### Left-handed people
-*Left-handed people*, add the following cvar to your config.cfg file:  r_lefthand 1
+add the following cvar to your config.cfg file:  hand "1"

+### Button / Controller Mappings

 |Dominant Hand Controller||
 | --- | --- |